eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/xtypesExtensions.rst

 * **Ignore member names**: This boolean controls whether the member names are taken into consideration for type assignability or not.
-  If it is true, apart from the member ID, the member names are considered as part of assignability, which means that the members with the same ID have also the same name.
+  If it is true, apart from the member ID, the member names are considered as part of assignability, which means that the members with the same ID must also have the same name.
 But if the value is false, the member names are ignored.
 * **Prevent type widening**: This data member controls whether the type widening is allowed or not.
-  If it is false, the type widening is permitted, but if true, a wider type cannot be assignable to a narrow type.
+  If it is false, the type widening is permitted, but if true, a wider type cannot be assignable to a narrower type.
-* **Force type validation**: It controls if the service need the type information to complete the matching between a DataWriter and a DataReader.
+* **Force type validation**: It controls if the service needs the type information to complete the matching between a DataWriter and a DataReader.
   If it is enabled, it must have the Complete Type Information, otherwise it is not necessary.